Repatriation (film)

 It was presented with the Freedom of Expression Award at the 2004 Sundance Film Festival, the first time a Korean film has ever been presented with an award at the prestigious U.S. festival.
 It also won Best Documentary Award at the 19th Fribourg International Film Festival in 2005.
+A followup, The 2nd Repatriation (2차 송환) was released in 2022.

 Production

 When the unconverted long-term prisoners imprisoned in South Korea, were released after more than 30 years, they moved to Bongchun-dong, filmmaker Kim Dong-won's village.